The program will teach participants to:

 - Team Building and Motivation

 Who Attends This Program

 This program is for higher-level nurse managers who are preparing for the role of chief nursing officer (CNO).
 Specifically, an individual attending this program must meet two of the three following criteria:

 - Reports directly to the CNO of the organization

 - Manages direct reports who have supervisory responsibility

-To extend the impact of Wharton Nursing Leaders, we encourage companies to send cross-functional teams of executives to Wharton.
-We offer a choice of group benefits to companies sending four or more participants to this program.
+To further leverage the value and impact of Wharton Nursing Leaders, we encourage companies to send cross-functional teams of executives to Wharton.
+We offer one of two exciting group benefits to companies sending four or more participants to this program.